Thank You to Our Local Sponsors

 ▪️ Battery Powered Fan – if you lose power, you will want one of these!!
 Be sure it is batter powered and doesn’t require electricity.
 We found a highly rated 10″ fan on Amazon for $25, a fan/light combo dubbed the “Hurricane Survival Kit” for $20, and a variety of other options at other price points (take our advice and keep one of these stashed away at home – they were nowhere to be found locally after Hurricane Irma)

-▪️ Find a full list of suggested hurricane supplies on Ready.gov
+▪️ Find a full list of suggested hurricane supplies for your emergency supplies kit on Ready.gov

 There are things you can do in advance to ride out a hurricane at home and be prepared for a power outage.
 If you are evacuating and home damage is possible, these are things you should do before you evacuate if time permits.